 There are several leveled reading systems utilized in schools across the country.
 Three of the most common leveled reading methods include Guided Reading Level (GRL), Developmental Reading Assessment (DRA) and Lexile Measures.

-At the beginning of the school year, your child will sit one-on-one with his teacher and read from a benchmark book (one considered standard for the grade).
-He may also be asked to answer questions about the text or retell the story.
-His teacher may use a Reading Record to calculate any oral reading mistakes and to help her determine a suitable guided reading level and books for your child.
+At the beginning of the school year, your child will sit one-on-one with their teacher and read from a benchmark book (one considered standard for the grade).
+Kids may also be asked to answer questions about the text or retell the story.
+Their teacher may use a Reading Record to calculate any oral reading mistakes and to help determine a suitable guided reading level and books for your child.
 Under GRL, books run from A to Z, with A being easiest.

 Similar to GRL, at the beginning of the school year your child will read a benchmark book to the teacher and then retell the story.
 The teacher then scores your child on a range of skills, such as accuracy of reading, comprehension, and fluency.
 This system starts with level A, for the easiest books, and then switches to numeric levels, running from 1 to 80.

 Your child may receive a Lexile measure in one of two ways: by taking a school-administered Scholastic Reading Inventory (SRI) assessment, specifically designed to generate a Lexile measure of reading ability, or by taking a standardized leveled reading test that converts the results to a Lexile measure.
 Lexile also evaluates books for difficulty, with levels ranging from 200L to 1700L+ for advanced readers.

 - How can I find the “just right” books for my child?

 Ask your child’s teacher what level they're at, and request a list of appropriate books.
 However, when reading at home, educators say that children should read a level or two below the one they read at in school, when they are receiving instruction from the teacher.

 - How can I help my child become a better reader?